c-h-/universal-native-boilerplate/README.md

-Android | Android sign, zipalign, and optimize | It would be nice to have signing, zipaligning, and optimization (like Redex) built-in. iOS | Build | Use gulp CLI to build iOS IPA files. macOS | Build | Use gulp CLI to build macOS packages. macOS | Icons | Find a way to bring icons support to macOS. macOS | I18n | [Internationalization support blocked](https://github.com/ptmt/react-native-macos/issues/149) Server | Remove Hotfix | Remove the hotfix that currently gets server side rendering to match checksum.
+Android | Android sign, zipalign, and optimize | It would be nice to have signing, zipaligning, and optimization (like Redex) built-in. iOS | Build | Use gulp CLI to build iOS IPA files. macOS | Build | Use gulp CLI to build macOS packages. macOS | Quality | Work with macOS version to fix quality issues. macOS | I18n | [Internationalization support blocked](https://github.com/ptmt/react-native-macos/issues/149) Server | Remove Hotfix | Remove the hotfix that currently gets server side rendering to match checksum.
 Web | Lighter bundles with Polyfill | Putting together an example webpack config that utilizes polyfill.io to lighten bundle sizes compatible with Service Workers, perhaps in another branch, would be great.